 The concept of Tilt-up construction is straightforward.
 In a (very) simplified way, it can be broken down into three steps: design, construction, and panel lifting.

-- First, you have to design and build the panel forms, which are the molds of your soon-to-be walls.
+- First, you must design and build the panel forms, which are the molds of your soon-to-be walls.

-- Then you cast concrete into each panel, and in a matter of time, it’ll become a solid concrete element.
+- Then you cast concrete into each panel, and in some time, it’ll become a solid concrete element.

 - You lift the finished wall, place it in the desired space, and tighten it up to the steel structure of the building.
 Then, you repeat this process until you have the perimeter of your facility.